Defcon 5 (1995 video game)

-Defcon 5 is a single player adventure/first-person shooter video game developed by Millennium Interactive Ltd, a UK-based studio.
-It was released for MS-DOS in 1995, and ported to PlayStation, Sega Saturn and 3DO Interactive Multiplayer in 1996.
-The name refers to the condition used to designate normal peacetime military readiness under the DEFCON system, but which is commonly misused in popular fiction to indicate a state of emergency.
+Defcon 5 is a 1995 action-adventure video game developed by Millennium Interactive for the PlayStation, Sega Saturn, MS-DOS and 3DO.
+The title refers to the condition used to designate normal peacetime military readiness under the DEFCON system, which is commonly misused in popular fiction to indicate a state of emergency as the highest (DEFCON 1) and lowest (DEFCON 5) levels of preparedness on the scale are conflated.
 The game was originally announced under the title Incoming.

 Plot

 As a "cyberneer" working for the fictional Tyron Corporation, the player character is tasked with installing automated defence software at the deep space mining installation MRP-6F, a large compound located around the top of a crater in which mining operations take place.
 Its purpose is to defend the mining installation from hostile attack.
 For this purpose the installation houses six powerful defence turrets installed around the crater, as well as a myriad of support systems for power generation and munitions stores for those armaments.

 Shortly after the player character's arrival at MRP-6F, the installation is attacked by an unknown enemy force.
 The player character must face enemy fighters as well as invaders searching the base.
 The overall goal is to escape the installation with evidence of what has transpired.